 What Will Happen When I Get ILA?

 When you seek independent legal advice, you will meet with a lawyer who will confirm that you fully understand all legal aspects of your transactions.
 Including benefits, liabilities and any legal ‘jargon’ they may not fully understand.
-At Deeded, our lawyers can provide an ILA using our virtual technology, meaning you won’t have to come into the office.
+At Deeded, we connect you with one of our independent real estate lawyers lawyers who can provide an ILA using our virtual technology, meaning you won’t have to come into the office.
 Instead, you’ll meet the lawyer over a secure video conference.

 When looking for a lawyer to provide you with legal advice, you should ensure they offer the following services:

-- • If you are seeking convenience, will the lawyer provide an ILA over a video conference or other remote technologies?
+- f you are seeking convenience, will the lawyer provide an ILA over a video conference or other remote technologies?

 When do Lenders Require ILA?